How to Run Nautilus Scripts

 Then you would select those files (using the Ctrl or Shift keys if needed to select more than one file) and click on the 'Apply-a-Script' button in the file-selector GUI.

 Clicking on the 'Apply-a-Script' button causes the following 'script-selector' GUI to pop up --- positioned at the directory where your Nautilus scripts are located.

-In this case, we have the 'feNautilusScripts' package installed at the usual location of Nautilus scripts --- at $HOME/.gnome2/nautilus-scripts.
+In this case, we have the 'feNautilusScripts' package installed at the usual location of Nautilus scripts for Gnome2 --- at

 Using this script-selector GUI, we can navigate the subdirectory structure of 'feNautilusScripts' and select a script to run.